carolinectan/bloody_hogwarts/README.md

 ### Not Required

 * No form input is required or expected
-* No visual stylins is required or expected
+* No visual styling is required or expected
 ---
 ### Before Starting User Stories